 What are some types of content to consider for localization?

-Not all content is created equal, and some types of content are more important to localize than others.
-As a general rule of thumb, however, any type of content that’s aimed at helping you operate in a given market, or designed to raise brand awareness, build credibility, or drive conversions should be a priority for localization.
+In multilingual content marketing, not all content formats are created equal—some types of content hold greater importance for localization than others.
+As a general rule, any type of content aimed at facilitating your operations in a specific market or intended to boost brand awareness, establish credibility, or drive conversions should be prioritized for localization.